Jerima King has never been one to hesitate when it comes to helping others.

 Because so few CASAs come with Spanish-speaking abilities, CASA of the Pikes Peak Region has kept Jeri plenty busy since she was sworn in as a Court Appointed Special Advocate.

-“We can focus on the kids whereas the Guardian ad Litem and the case workers have a lot of other cases,” Jeri explains about how important her work is.
+“We can focus 100% on the kids,” Jeri explains about how important her work is.
 “Our main purpose is to not let these kids fall through the cracks.”

 One child who Jeri didn’t let fall through the cracks was Diego – a two-year-old boy who was removed from his drug-abusing mother after multiple charges were filed against her.
 Jeri was able to interpret for the mother’s former boyfriend who had always been a constant caregiver and role model in Diego’s life.

 “I could help him when he had a question because of the language barrier, like when it came to registering Diego for preschool,” Jeri said.

 She also interpreted for the biological father, and worked with the caseworker, GAL, and daycare provider to make recommendations that ensured Diego would be placed in a safe and loving home.
 Thanks to Jeri’s work, Diego is now thriving in the home of his caregiver as a happy and active three-year-old.